Academics, Technology & Classrooms

 Whether students attend class in person, or participate online, they will be getting the high quality learning experience they have come to expect from Mercy.

 We know that learning happens in so many more ways than just in a classroom: it happens by doing.
-This is why we’re working to ensure students can safely resume their fieldwork, clinicals and other off-campus learning experiences.
+This is why we’re working to ensure students can safely continue their fieldwork, clinicals and other off-campus learning experiences.
+We continue to work with our partners to allow these fieldwork-based courses to continue

 We will be taking extra measures across all our campuses to make sure students will be as safe as possible.
 For more information on community academic spaces like the library and computer labs, please visit our Community Spaces page.